mjm681/Clustering_TARN/README.md

 ## Results

+### clara_nbclust.xlsx

+Results of the NbClust k-optimisation for CLARA.

 ### pam_plots

 Folder of average silhouette width (ASW) plots for k-optimisation and ASW per cluster and variable importance plots from each round of PAM sampling.